IES-Org/ies-top/README.md

 This repository has benefited from collaboration with various organisations.
 For a list of acknowledgments, see [ACKNOWLEDGEMENTS.md][ack].

 ## Support and Contact
-For questions or support, check our Issues or contact the NDTP team on ndtp@businessandtrade.gov.uk.
+For questions or support, check our Issues or contact ...
+TBC.

-**Maintained by the National Digital Twin Programme (NDTP).**
+**Maintained by ...
+TBC**

 ## Changelog
 See [CHANGELOG][CHANGELOG] for a list of changes in each release.